ESG and sustainability matters for Financial Services

 The most common weaknesses identified are:

 • Governance and oversight: There is increased scrutiny on the responsibilities of the designated Senior Manager Function (SMF) for climate, with roles and responsibilities clearly set out.
-From a business strategy and process perspective, Management need to be able to show how the results of scenario analysis have been considered when making key decisions.
+From a business strategy and process perspective, Management needs to be able to show how the results of scenario analysis have been considered when making key decisions.
 The Board must be prepared to report on how they have exercised their oversight and challenged responsibilities.

 • Stakeholder engagement: The expectation is that firms should develop a counterparty engagement strategy to inform them on how they manage climate risk exposures, for example when developing new products and services.
 This will aid firms in understanding exposures and building data whist encouraging others to improve their current approach.